bfanselow/DataScience/README.md

 ---
 ## Basic Data-Science Steps
-### (though not always this linear - typcially more cycle/iterative in practice)
+###  Not exactly this linear in practice - typcially more cycle/iterative
  1) Frame the problem: understaning business need.
  2) Import Raw Data needed
- 3) Format conversion/normalization: get all data into standard format for a single process to handle all remaining steps 4 Rough Data Cleaning
+ 3) Format conversion/normalization: get all data into standard format for a single process to handle all remaining steps
+ 4) Rough Data Cleaning
-   - Handling Missing values
+     * Handling Missing values
-   - Handling Corrupted values
+     * Handling Corrupted values
  5) Understand/explore the data
-   - Pattern Detection
+     * Pattern Detection
-   - Distribution analysis
+     * Distribution analysis
-   - Outlier Detection
+     * Outlier Detection
  6) Fine Cleaning and Feature Engineering (perparing data for Machine-Learning algorithms)
-    - Scaling and normalization: adjusting the range and center of data to ease learning and improve the interpretation of our results.
+      * Scaling and normalization: adjusting the range and center of data to ease learning and improve the interpretation of our results.
-    - Filling missing values: Real-world datasets often have missing values.
+      * Filling missing values: Real-world datasets often have missing values.
-    - Feature selection: removing features because they are unimportant, redundant, or outright counterproductive to learning.
+      * Feature selection: removing features because they are unimportant, redundant, or outright counterproductive to learning.
-    - Feature coding: choosing a set of symbolic values to represent different categories.
+      * Feature coding: choosing a set of symbolic values to represent different categories.
-    - Feature extraction: moving from low-level features that are unsuitable for learning (we get poor testing results) to higher-level features which are useful for learning.
+      * Feature extraction: moving from low-level features that are unsuitable for learning (we get poor testing results) to higher-level features which are useful for learning.
  7) Predictive (ML) modelling: train and validate models.
  8) Interpreting results: visualiizing outcomes